elishagretton/hangman/README.md

 In milestone_3.py, we refactored the code into functions so that it is more understandable.
 We also learned how to do a continuous while loop till a condition is satisifed and check the validity of the input smoothly.

+In milestone_4.py, we created the class Hangman and introduced attributes such as: num_lives, word_guessed, num_letters, list_of_guesses.
+As the user guesses letter, we replace the letters in word_guessed if correct or we take away a life from num_lives.

 # License information